Generic Name: esomeprazole (injection) (EE soe MEP ra zole)

 nausea, stomach pain, gas;

-pain, itching, swelling, redness, or bruising around the IV needle.
+redness, itching, swelling, bruising, or irritation around the IV needle.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-This list is not complete.
-Other drugs may interact with esomeprazole injection, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect esomeprazole.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.